oscardominguez17/AI/README.md

-#### Overview: ####
+### Overview: ###

 The idea of ​​this study is to analyze the probability of a customer accepting a promotional coupon while driving depending on different types of factors.
-I based my research on drivers who were unemployed since after analyzing the distribution of occupations, I realized that it was the most common occupation within the dataframe.
+I based my research on drivers who were unemployed since after analyzing the distribution of occupations, I realized that it was the most common occupation within the dataframe what I found interesting.

 ### Analysis: ###